 The current pandemic and economic uncertainty arising from this have brought into focus the importance for high net worth individuals and their families to have robust wealth structuring arrangements that are administered and coordinated from a highly respected international financial centre.

-Abacus Trust Group is headquartered on the Isle of Man with further international offices located in Monaco, London and Malta.
+Abacus Trust Group is headquartered on the Isle of Man with further international offices located in Monaco, London.

 If you are interested in learning more about the many benefits of using the Isle of Man for wealth structuring purposes, please contact our team at Email: firstname.lastname@example.org or Tel: +44 1624 689600